 Orbit B-hyve is an effective smart Wi-Fi Sprinkler timer or controller, made by a company with expertise in irrigation products and services.
 When compared to Rachio, we saw a lot of the same features, but B-hyve presents them differently.
 For instance, setting up the zones is a similar process, but each device had a different way of getting the information it needs to work effectively.
 B-hyve did have more options, allowing users to select their particular soil type, vegetation, and slope.
 Rachio, in contrast, had more nozzles to choose.

 However, there were features missing from B-hyve that Rachio includes.
-B-hyve doesn't let users know how much water they're saving.
+B-hyve doesn't let users know how much water they're saving via the app.
 The company is adding a two-week scheduler in the app, which will also estimate its schedule for a year, and let users get an idea of how much water they're saving.
 That feature, however, is still in the works and not available today.

 Overall, B-hyve is a good smart Wi-Fi sprinkler timer that will get better as the company adds more features to the system.
 Remember, Orbit is an irrigation company and not a software developer, but overtime we expect its technology will catch up to the other players in this space.
 For consumers who buy the device today, that means new additions will just require an app update to hopefully keep their yard looking beautiful year-round.

 Pros: Smart watering, LCD screen on timer, control system via app or box, easy mobile app setup, notifications, Amazon Alexa and Google Assistant enabled and Wi-Fi protocol.